ErickErickson/SolrLogThreadIndexer/README.md

 1. start up a Solr instance with the attached configs.
 It really doesn't matter whether it's SolrCloud or stand-alone.

 2. Edit the sample "indexer.cfg" file.
-The first 70 lines or so are what needs to be edited most often. *Don't be alarmed!!*, it's only 6 acutal entries and a lot of comments.
+The first 70 lines or so are what needs to be edited most often. *Don't be alarmed!!*, it's only 6 actual entries and a lot of comments.

-3. Execute "groovy SolrSuppportIndexer path_to_config_file_from_step_2"
+3. Execute "groovy SolrSuppportIndexer path_to_config_file_from_step_2".
+You should see progress reports almost immediately.

-4. Point your browser to your_solr_instance:port/solr/your_collection_or_core_name/browse
+4. Point your browser to your_solr_instance:port/solr/your_collection_or_core_name/browse after step <3> is complete.

 5. Kick the tires as much as you want.
-There is a sample thread dump and sample Solr log file.
-I recommend you use those first in order to see how it's _supposed_ to work, then turn it loose on your favorite problem stack trace or log file.
+I was going to include sample log and thread dumps, but there's too much chance of there being proprietary info in them, even just the collection names.
+So be brave.
+Try it on one of your favorite log files or thread dumps.
+I'll be happy to help tweak the cfg file for your particular issue.

 6. Seriously think about how we can improve it.
 In particular, the UI is the browse handler, which is _probably_ going away soon from Solr.
 Hey!
 There's this nifty Fusion product that could provide a _much_ better front-end etc. Volunteers?